PeterTippett/kulaos-email-BE/API_DOCUMENTATION.md

   - Account not found or not active
 - **404 Not Found**: Account or tenant not found
 - **429 Too Many Requests**:
-  - Email send rate limit exceeded (1 email per 5 seconds)
+  - Message send rate limit exceeded (1 message per 5 seconds)
   - Includes `Retry-After` header with seconds to wait
 - **500 Internal Server Error**: Failed to send email